wp-plugins/conditional-widgets/readme.txt

 == Changelog ==

 = 1.5 =
-* Fixed a bug surrounding the extra conditional checks on some configurations
+* Fixed a bug surrounding the extra conditional checks on some configurations (Thanks, mmcginnis!)
 * Added debugging and informative statements while WP_DEBUG is enabled

 = 1.4 =